 - Do not hover.
 After you highlight the salient plot points, leave the appraiser alone.
 “If the owner is six inches from me, what does that telegraph?
-I’m thinking: ‘There’s a problem,’” says Miller.
-Just make sure the appraiser gets all the information he needs, and then let him or her do their job.
+I’m thinking: ‘There’s a problem,’” Miller says.
+Just make sure the appraiser gets all the information he needs, and then let him or her do the job.

 - Once the appraiser has left, you won’t have a chance to interact again, nor will the bank you’re working with.
-“If you don’t convey what you want to in that short period of time, you won’t be able to do again,” says Miller.
-And once the appraisal has been made, it’s an uphill battle get it changed.
+“If you don’t convey what you want to in that short period of time, you won’t be able to do again,” Miller says.
+And once the appraisal has been made, it’s an uphill battle to get it changed.